 If you’re just starting to explore overseas investments, you are probably intrigued by the possibilities.
-You may be drawn to affordable oceanfront properties or vibrant city living.
-Personally, I’ve had both.
+You may be drawn to affordable oceanfront properties, rural mountain escapes, or vibrant city living.
+Personally, I’ve been interested in all.

 I found out the hard way.